 For behavioral questions, a Hiring Manager is looking for concrete examples of how you handled issues in the past.
 This will help them determine how you might handle future situations.

 Make sure to answer these Project Manager interview questions with specific examples.
-Include the situation, the action you took, and the results in your response – in other words, the STAR method will be useful in answering this interview question as well.
+Include the situation, the action you took, and the results in your response.

 Some common project management job interview questions with behavioral themes include: